ekernf01/HEART_choosing_stat_methods/course content/6_be_conservative/6_be_conservative.md

 ### Linear regression

 In order to have enough context to continue on this topic, I need to take a detour and discuss *linear regression*.
 You saw linear regression in the session on outliers.
+We used it to try to capture the line in this plot, and we tried to modify it to ignore outliers.

 ![The chart showing RNA levels (x axis) versus RNA velocity (y axis) for gene 7 from the outliers session.](gene7_rna_vs_rna_velocity.png)

 Linear regression just means fitting a line to a set of data on an X-Y scatterplot.
-If $Y \approx \beta_0 + \beta_1 X$, the task is to choose the best slope $\beta_1$ and the y-intercept $\beta_0$.
+If $Y \approx \beta_0 + \beta_1 X$, the task is to choose the slope $\beta_1$ and the y-intercept $\beta_0$.

 ![From the Wikipedia article on linear regression.
 Public domain; by Oleg Alexandrov.](220px-Linear_least_squares_example2.png)